ipfabric/docs/docs/System_Administration/System_Administration_UI/restore_or_backup.md

 !!! important

-    Backups are encrypted with the `osadmin` user password configured during the **First Boot Wizard**.
+    Backups are encrypted with the `osadmin` user password configured with **IPF CLI Config**.
 If you lose the `osadmin` user password, the backups are also lost!

 --8<-- "snippets/username_password_regex.md"